ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 $$

 You might want to verify that $$y = e^{c/x}$$ is a solution of $$x y' + y\ln{y} = 0$$.
 So $$y = e^{c/x}$$ becomes the target of the neural network and $$x y' + y\ln{y} = 0$$ the input, i.e. the differential equation that we'd like to solve.

+### Represeting mathematical expressions as sequences
+Mathematical expressions are modelled as trees with operators as internal nodes, and numbers, constants or variables, as leaves.
+By enumerating nodes in prefix order, the authors transformed trees into *sequences* suitable for natural language processing models.
+For example the expression $$2 + 3 + 5$$ is represented by the sequence "+ 2 + 3 5".